 You may be wondering: How does a garage door opener work?
 The short answer is that it uses an electric motor to run a carriage along a track mounted on the ceiling.
 The carriage attaches to the door with a metal arm that moves it up and down.

-Most motors use radio frequency that relay to the remote opening devices; including the wall button and those you can use in your vehicle.
+Most motors use radio frequencies that relay to the remote opening devices; including the wall button and those you can use in your vehicle.

 Be sure to buy a motor that is compatible with your door.
 In general, the horsepower (HP) reading should be:

 - ½ HP for single sectional or double sectional doors, or those made of lightweight material such as aluminum or vinyl, or even non-insulated steel doors

 - ¾ HP for double sectional insulated doors, or heavier doors like those made of wood

 - 1 to 1 ¼ HP for oversized doors